nats-io/natscli/README.md

 ### Fetching From a Stream By Sequence

 If you know the Stream sequence of a message you can fetch it directly, this does not support acks.
 Do a Request() to `$JS.STREAM.ORDERS.MSG.BYSEQ` sending it the message sequence as payload.
-Here the prefix is defined in `server.JetStreamMsgBySeqT` which also requires populating using `fmt.Sprintf()`.
+Here the prefix is defined in `api.JetStreamMsgBySeqT` which also requires populating using `fmt.Sprintf()`.

 ```nohighlight
 $ nats req '$JS.STREAM.ORDERS.MSG.BYSEQ' '1'